Joining our Family

 One of the coolest ways to stay connected during camp is by tuning in to our live broadcasts!
 Each evening, parents can watch high definition broadcasts of our “Flag Lowering” program and catch a glimpse of their child in action!
 Campers also help us broadcasts special evening events like Campfires, Talent Shows, the Olympic Games, and Awards Night.
 Replays are available online so you never miss a moment!

 For many campers, being away from home for the first time can be challenging.
 The Camp Sweeney program is very well suited to overcome these challenges.
 Our counselors are specially trained to help each camper overcome any anxieties they may develop at camp and become comfortable with the environment around them.
 If your child shows signs of missing home, our counselors will contact you and keep you updated on their progress.
 In most cases, these anxieties disappears quickly after campers adjust to their new routines and begin forming connections with other campers.

 In addition to typical summer clothing, bedding, and toiletries, there are many special events at camp that you’ll want your camper to be prepared for!
 Every Wednesday at camp is Fight Song Wednesday.
 Campers and staff dress in their favorite college gear and cheer for their schools at dinner.
 Thursday are made for wearing purple!
 Purple Power Day is a serious camp tradition, so you’ll want to bring as much purple as you can!

 Three of the biggest and most popular camp events each session are our dances.
 Each dance has a theme, and campers are encouraged to go all out with their costumes!
 The themes for this summer are Luau, Halloween, and Neon!
 The final night of each session is our Awards Banquet and Code of Living ceremony.
 Campers are encouraged to dress up and celebrate the conclusion of the session.

 Visit the Parent Quick FAQs page.

-Parents will receive a full packing list in April.
+Parents will receive a full packing prior to the start of your session.